Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 You MAY use simple models to estimate embodied emissions; however, you SHOULD use the most granular data possible and ideally emissions data from a devices life cycle analysis when calculating your embodied carbon.

-### Preset List for Functional Units (R)
+## Software Boundary

+The first step in generating your SCI score is deciding what the boundaries of your software system are?
+What software components to include or exclude in the calculation of the SCI score.

+The calculation of software carbon intensity MUST include all supporting infrastructure and systems that significantly contribute to the software operation.

+Supporting infrastructure and systems MAY include:

+- compute resources
+- storage
+- networking equipment
+- memory
+- monitoring
+- idle machines
+- logging
+- scanning
+- build and deploy pipelines
+- testing
+- training ML models
+- operations
+- backup
+- resources to support redundancy
+- resources to support failover

+## Functional Unit

+The second step in generating your SCI score is deciding your functional unit.
 Your choice of functional unit describes how your application scales.
+First, you decide on your functional unit, your choice of `R`.
+Then you calculate how much `C` is emitted per unit of `R`.

 For instance if your application scales by User then pick a functional unit of User.

+You MUST use a consistent choice of `R` across all the components in your software boundary.

 A suggested list of functional units includes:

 - API call/request
 - Benchmark
 - User
 - Machine
 - Minute/time unit
 - Device
 - Physical site
 - Data volume
 - Batch/Scheduled Job
 - Transaction
 - Database read/write

-### Lab-based alternatives to Real-world measurements
+## Quantification Method

-The goal is to calculate how much `C` is emitted per **one unit** of `R`.
-This is the carbon intensity of your software with respect to `R`.
+The goal of the SCI is to **quantify** how much `C` (carbon) is emitted per **one unit** of `R`.

-First, you decide on your functional unit, your choice of `R`.
-Then you calculate how much `C` is emitted per unit of `R`.
+There are two main approaches to quantifying carbon emissions (`C`), [measurement](#measurement) via real-world data or [calculation](#calculation) via models.

+Each component in your software boundary MAY use either measurement or calculation to quantify the carbon emissions.

+The third step in generating your SCI score is deciding the approach to take when quantifying the carbon emissions for *each component* in your software boundary.

+We strongly advise speaking to your suppliers (be they hardware, hosting, or other) and requesting the data you need in the resolution you require for quantifying your SCI score.

+Alternatively, your choice to measure or calculate is informed by whether you have the *capability* and the *rights* to make the measurements yourself.
+To measure real-world data requires a capability, for example, root access to the operating system to install tooling or physical access to the hardware.
+Gathering data from those measurements to a centralized hub for processes also requires rights, for example, retrieving granular carbon intensity information from a client application would need the rights to the GPS location of the user.

+### Measurement

-You MAY achieve this by measuring the total real-world carbon emissions of your component `C` over a time period and dividing by the number of `R` units in the same time period to get `C` per `R`.
+You MAY quantify carbon emissions by measuring the total real-world carbon emissions of your component (`C`) over a time period and dividing by the number of functional units (`R`) in the same time period to get `C` per `R`.
 For instance, you may measure data regarding the real-world usage of your application "in the wild" and then divide by the number of users serviced in the same time period to get `C` per `User`.

+### Calculation

-Or, you MAY model what one unit of `R` looks like and measure the total `C` for executing one unit of `R` in a controlled lab environment.
+You MAY model what one unit of `R` looks like and calculate the total carbon (`C`) for executing one functional unit of work (`R`) in a controlled lab environment.
 For instance, you may create a benchmark application that models a `User` interacting with your application and then measure the `C` emitted per run of that benchmark.
 The result is still a `C` per `User`.

-You MAY need to use a mixture of both for some components in your application using real-world measurements and for others using a lab-based model of `R`.
-However, you MUST use a consistent choice of `R` across all your components.

-### Comparing a SCI Score to a Baseline
+## Comparing a SCI Score to a Baseline

 When taking an action to reduce the carbon intensity of a piece of software, the intensity SHOULD be compared to a baseline.
 The baseline MUST be calculated using an indentical methodology to how the proposed SCI was calculated, except excluding the proposed action(s).
 The measurements, assumptions, models, functional unit, etc. MUST remain the same between the baseline and proposed SCI.

 ## Core Characteristics